dev-HieuLe/SarangXanh/Docs/Hieu-contributions.md

 - `Tutorial.jsx` – Step-by-step guide to get involved
 - `FAQSection.jsx` – Embedded FAQ section on homepage
 - `Merch.jsx` – Product preview of eco-friendly merchandise
-- `Footer.jsx` – Responsive footer with social links and branding
+- `Navbar.jsx` – Responsive navbar with social links and branding

 All homepage components were styled and integrated manually to reflect SarangXanh’s identity.

-### 🌐 2.
-Routing System & Page Structure
+### 2. Routing System & Page Structure
 I designed the entire frontend routing architecture via `App.jsx`:
 - Set up **React Router v6** for seamless navigation
 - Handled all route definitions with `Routes` and `Route` components
 - Used `useLocation()` to dynamically hide/show `Navbar` and `Footer`

-### 🔒 3.
-Admin Route Protection
+### 3. Admin Route Protection
 - Created a `ProtectedRoute.jsx` wrapper using `AuthContext` to control access
 - Admin dashboard is only accessible after JWT auth validation
 - Redirects unauthenticated users to the login page